Yisrael Beiteinu: Religion and state

 Yisrael Beiteinu's platform states that the party opposes the separation of religion and state.
 Its platform says that in a country where religion and nationality are two parts of the same whole, religion and state cannot be separated.
 However, Yisrael Beiteinu's platform states that religion should be separated from political activity, the party believes that religion should not be a source of income and instead should be preserved as a source of "inspiration and belief" for every Jew.
-Despite the platform's statement that the party opposes separation of religion and state, the party is considered a force for secularism in Israel, and is strongly opposed to the religious policies of Israel's Ultra-Orthodox parties.
+Despite the platform's statement that the party opposes separation of religion and state, the party is considered a force for secularism in Israel, and is strongly opposed to the religious policies of Israel's Haredi parties.

 Yisrael Beiteinu's policies on Religion and State, as stated by their platform are as follows: